 When a family/person takes on a dog, they have to understand that the dog has needs and requires consideration at all times, just like any other family member.
 Their needs cannot be ignored just because the owner is having a bad day, or feeling ill, or is busy.
 The dog has to be a priority that is taken seriously.

 Breed characteristics of different dogs.

 Dogs without doubt are an amazing species, they are the most diverse single species on the planet with over 400 breeds, different shapes and sizes not withstanding the temperament differences.
-This is an exploration of the hard wired psychological breed specific behaviours that might effect your working relationship and business.
+This is an exploration of the hard wired psychological breed specific behaviours that might affect your ongoing relationship.

-This is a description of examples of 3 different dog breeds, which require differing care and exercise considerations.
+This is a description of 3 different dog breeds, which require differing care and exercise considerations.

 Staffordshire Bull Terrier

 When dog fighting was introduced as a sport, or form of entertainment, Staffordshire Bull Terriers were bred as fighting dogs.
 They were strong, fast, energetic and not aggressive to people.
 As such, as a breed, Bull Terriers are renowned for being difficult to have around other dogs.
 As such, when walking a Bull Terrier, care should be taken with regard to any walking companions which may be involved as the Bull Terrier may demonstrate their in-built aggression with a companion dog, or indeed any dog in which you would come into contact.
 Furthermore, due to such behaviour, all Staffordshire Bull Terriers have a fearful reputation and therefore their presence in a public location, particularly one frequented by families with dogs, may not be welcome due to their considered link to dangerous dogs eg Rottweilers, Pit Bull Terriers etc. A health concern might be hip dysplasia which the breed are prone to.